Moving Average Channel Day Trade

-This day trading setup by Jake Bernstein uses a moving average channel to figure out trend and key support and resistance levels.
-For our review, we will build a moving average channel with a 20-period SMA of highs and lows.
+This day trading setup by Jake Bernstein uses a moving average channel to figure out the trend and highlight key support and resistance levels.
+For our review, we will work with a moving average channel with a 20-period SMA of highs and lows.

 Trading Rules - Moving Average Channel Day Trade

 The trading rules for this strategy are straightforward.